adrianoamalfi/vram-calculator/README.md

 We use GitHub Flow, so all code changes happen through pull requests.
 Here’s how to propose changes:

 1. Fork the repository and create your branch from `main`.
+2. Follow the branch naming convention: `feature/your-feature-name` or `bugfix/your-bugfix-name`.
-2. If you’ve added code that should be tested, add tests.
+3. If you’ve added code that should be tested, add tests.
-3. If you’ve changed APIs, update the documentation.
+4. If you’ve changed APIs, update the documentation.
-4. Ensure the test suite passes.
+5. Ensure the test suite passes.
-5. Ensure your code lints.
+6. Ensure your code lints.
-6. Submit your pull request!
+7. Submit your pull request!

 ### Code Style